 G.3.8.1 Non-salary direct costs shall include purchase and rental of all materials, supplies, and equipment necessary for the performance of the services on each assignment and cost of outside professional consulting or contracting services, all at invoiced cost to the Consultant, plus the cost of communications and reproductions directly chargeable to the project, plus necessary travel and per diem expenses.
 The purchase cost of all materials, supplies and equipment, which are not for the exclusive use in providing the services included in this Agreement, are not allowed as non-salary direct costs and shall be included in the Consultant’s overhead.
 These items include, but are not limited to, fax machines, copiers, computers, software, refrigerators, coffee makers, microwave ovens, cellular phones, pagers, helmets, tape measures, fire extinguishers, and professional books and references.

 G.3.8.2 If allowable hereunder, the cost of motor vehicle rentals and the cost of common carriers shall be the actual cost incurred.
 The cost of motor vehicle leases and rentals shall be the actual cost incurred, subject to audit.
-Leases must be supported by bona fide documentation form the leasing company and will only be allowed from established companies in the business of leasing vehicles.
+Leases must be supported by bona fide documentation from the leasing company and will only be allowed from established companies in the business of leasing vehicles.

 G.3.8.3 If allowable hereunder, for use of personal or company owned vehicles, the reimbursement rate per mile stipulated in the cost proposal, shall be the General Services Administration (“GSA”) Privately Owned Vehicle mileage reimbursement rate published at the time the cost is incurred.